Errors, Exceptions and Warnings#

 Warnings#

 Warning messages are typically issued in situations where it is useful to alert the user of some condition in a program, which (normally) does not warrant raising an exception and terminating the program.
 For example, a library will issue a warning when a program uses an obsolete module.
-Numpy issues warnings when mathematical computations lead to non-finite results.
+NumPy issues warnings when mathematical computations lead to non-finite results.

 Warnings are useful because they do not terminate the program: